 University information on Coronavirus (Covid-19)

 Please refer to the University webpages for up to date information and UK Government links relating to health, travel, visa and immigration matters, and staff working arrangements.
-They also contain important University statements on arrangements for teaching and learning, assessment, and research in Easter Term 2020.
+They also contain important University statements on arrangements for teaching and learning, assessment, and research in Lent Term 2021.
 These webpages also include a growing set of helpful FAQs.

 These pages represent the central definitive resource for University information on Covid-19 – please check it frequently.